 SEO allows you to target specific customers with specific search intents.
 You can even target commercial search intent such as “price of X”, “buy”, or “discount”.
 These queries are typically used by people who are ready to purchase and already know what they want so they are in their final decision-making stage.

 Rather than generalizing and getting traffic with zero sales, SEO allows you to target a specific cohort of customers who are more likely to buy.
 You can also identify long-tail keywords that are more specific about the intent of the buyer.
 Combine this research with highly relevant content and strong links, and your brand can rank well on search results and gain visibility.

 6. Improves the Customer Experience

 Your website speed matters a lot for on-page SEO.
 You can leverage websites like Pingdom to improve load times.
 The design of your website has an impact too and should clearly present information that your customer needs.

 You can also measure goals via Google Analytics such as conversion rates, which helps you to make more informed decisions about how to improve the user experience.
 This is unlike offline channels such as print advertising when it is difficult to optimize and measure the success of the marketing campaign.

 More time spent on your website and lower bounce rates can indicate to search engines that the user experience is positive, which can lead to a better search ranking.

+7. Reach users at different Stages of the Customer Journey